NVIDIA/grcuda/docs/bindings.md

 the kernel grid (number of blocks) and the block sizes (number of threads per block).

-GrCUDA currently only supports synchronous kernel launches, i.e., there is an implicit `cudaDeviceSynchronize()` after every launch.
+GrCUDA now also supports asynchronous kernel launches, thanks to a computation DAG that allows scheduling parallel computations on different streams and avoid synchronization when not necessary.

 __Examples:__